Auto Grad Functions

 import pyepo

-nce = pyepo.func.NCE(optmodel, processes=2, solve_ratio=0.05, dataset=dataset_train)
+nce = pyepo.func.NCE(optmodel, processes=2, solve_ratio=0.05, dataset=dataset)

-Contrastive Maximum A Posterior Estimation (CMAP)
+Contrastive Maximum A Posteriori Estimation (CMAP)

 class pyepo.func.contrastiveMAP(optmodel, processes=1, solve_ratio=1, reduction='mean', dataset=None)